elastic/gradle-plugins/plugins/docker/base-image/README.md

 better with build avoidance and is more predictable as one can control when updates are picked up as opposed to maybe getting them right before or while preparing for a release.
 For convenience and to make sure it's not forgotten, this functionality can be used in automation that will re-generate the lock-file and open a PR with the result.

+As part of generating the lockfile, OS packages used to build the image will also be uploaded to the configured repository.
+When building the image these are pulled using a Gradle Configuration, so they will get cached locally and only downloaded once, making it much faster to iterate on image builds.

 One can then build and optionally push the resulting image: